 When it comes to getting rid of cockroaches, Dr. Killigan’s has solutions.
 We have two proven methods for ridding your home of roaches.
 First, Dr. Killigan’s Six Feet Under® is an on-contact all-natural roach killer.
 It is 100% safe to use in all areas of your home, including your kitchen, where food abounds, and around your pets and children.
 It is a proven non-toxic method to rid your home of roaches.

-Second, we have Dr. Killigan’s Insect Buster®, a sturdy bulb designed to disperse diatomaceous earth (DE).
-DE is a non-toxic powder that is an alternative to traditional insecticides.
-Dr. Killigan’s Insect Buster bulb is easy to aim, safe to store with DE powder inside, and comes with attachments that fit into cracks and crevices where sprays can’t reach to get rid of bugs.
+Second, we have Dr. Killigan’s Insect Buster®, a sturdy bulb designed to disperse Dust to Dust.
+Dust To Dust is a non-toxic powder that is a superb alternative to traditional insecticides such as diatomaceous earth.
+Dr. Killigan’s Insect Buster bulb is easy to aim, safe to store with Dust to Dust powder inside, and comes with attachments that fit into cracks and crevices where sprays can’t reach to get rid of bugs.